twelch/twelch.github.io/_posts/2014-07-22-visualizing-landslide-2-tilemill2.md

 To do this I first used QGIS to create a layer of regularly spaced points by going to Vector->Research Tools->Regular Points.
 Play around with this to find a point density that suits your needs.
 Note that this creates a lot of points!
 I was only working with landslide data for the Portland area so it wasn't a big issue.

-Then I clipped this point layer against the deposits layer creating evenly spaced points within the deposit polygons
+Then I clipped this point layer against the deposits layer creating evenly spaced points within the deposit polygons.

 <figure>
     <a href="/images/posts/slidetm2/dots.png"><img src="/images/posts/slidetm2/dots.png"></a>